W-rudder/TEA-GLM/README.md

-# <center> LLMs as Zero-shot Graph Learners: Alignment of GNN Representations with LLM Token Embeddings (NeurIPS 2024)</center>
+# <center> LLMs as Zero-shot Graph Learners: Alignment of GNN Representations with LLM Token Embeddings</center>

-The official implementation of work "LLMs as Zero-shot Graph Learners: Alignment of GNN Representations with LLM Token Embeddings".
+The official implementation of work "LLMs as Zero-shot Graph Learners: Alignment of GNN Representations with LLM Token Embeddings (NeurIPS 2024)".

 <img src="doc/framework.png" width="90%">